Real-estate bubble: Identification and prevention

-As with all types of economic bubbles, disagreement exists over whether or not a real estate bubble can be identified or predicted, then perhaps prevented.
-Speculative bubbles are persistent, systematic and increasing deviations of actual prices from their fundamental values.
-Real estate bubbles can be difficult to identify even as they are occurring, due to the difficulty of discerning the intrinsic value of real estate.
-As with other medium and long range economic trends, accurate prediction of future bubbles has proven difficult.
+As with other economic bubbles, there is ongoing debate about the feasibility of identifying, predicting, and preventing real estate bubbles.
+Speculative bubbles are characterized by sustained and systematic deviations of asset prices from their fundamental values, often driven by investor behavior and market sentiment rather than underlying economic indicators.
+Real estate bubbles are particularly challenging to detect in real-time due to the complex nature of property valuation and the influence of various local and global factors.
+While economists have developed models to estimate fundamental values—such as analyzing rental yields or comparing price-to-income ratios—accurately forecasting future bubbles remains a significant challenge.

 In real estate, fundamentals can be estimated from rental yields (where real estate is then considered in a similar vein to stocks and other financial assets) or based on a regression of actual prices on a set of demand and/or supply variables.

 American economist Robert Shiller of the Case–Shiller Home Price Index of home prices in 20 metro cities across the United States indicated on May 31, 2011 that a "Home Price Double Dip [is] Confirmed" and British magazine The Economist, argue that housing market indicators can be used to identify real estate bubbles.
 Some argue further that governments and central banks can and should take action to prevent bubbles from forming, or to deflate existing bubbles.
+Monetary reform could prevent central banks from setting interest rates too low.

 A land value tax (LVT) can be introduced to prevent speculation on land.
 Real estate bubbles direct savings towards rent seeking activities rather than other investments.
 A land value tax removes financial incentives to hold unused land solely for price appreciation, making more land available for productive uses.
 At sufficiently high levels, land value tax would cause real estate prices to fall by removing land rents that would otherwise become 'capitalized' into the price of real estate.
 It also encourages landowners to sell or relinquish titles to locations they are not using, thus preventing speculators from hoarding unused land.